mvanderkamp/westures-core/README.md

 documentation [here](https://mvanderkamp.github.io/westures-core/State.html).
 Note that his documentation was generated with `jsdoc`.

-### Data Passed to Handlers
+### Default Data Passed to Handlers

 As you can see from above, it is the gesture which decides when data gets passed to handlers, and for the most part what that data will be.
-Note though that a few propertiess will get added to the outgoing data object before the handler is called.
+Note though that a few properties will get added to the outgoing data object before the handler is called.
 Those properties are:

 Name     | Type    | Value